adejumobiesther/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 Nigeria is a country with 37 states - Federal Capital Territory included- and a fast-growing economic environment with about 200 million citizens.
 COVID-19 has affected several country activities as the country steadily progressed from its first case to shutting down major airports, state-wide lockdown, curfews, and reviving its economy.

 In this project, you will employ data science & analytics skills to collect data, explore the data, perform analysis, create visualizations, and generate insights.
+# Steps